Storm battering western Alaska causes widespread flooding - KTVZ

 Associated Press

-The force of the water moved some homes off their foundations, and one house in Nome was floating down a river until it got caught at a bridge.
+The force of the water moved some homes off their foundations, and one house in Nome floated down a river until it got caught at a bridge.

-The storm is what remains of Typhoon Merbok, a storm that is also influencing weather patterns as far away as California, where strong winds and a rare late-summer rainstorm were expected.
+The potent storm — what remains of Typhoon Merbok — has been influencing weather patterns as far away as California, where strong winds and a rare late-summer rainstorm were expected.

-In Alaska, there have been no reports of injuries or deaths from the storm, said Jeremy Zidek, spokesperson for the Alaska Department of Homeland Security and Emergency Management.
-Officials had warned communities that some places could see the worst flooding in 50 years and water could take up to 14 hours to recede.
+In Alaska, no injuries or deaths were immediately reported, said Jeremy Zidek, spokesperson for the Alaska Department of Homeland Security and Emergency Management.
+Officials had warned some places could see their worst flooding in 50 years and that the high waters could take up to 14 hours to recede.

-Gov. Mike Dunleavy on Saturday issued a disaster declaration for impacted communities.
+Gov. Mike Dunleavy issued a disaster declaration during the day for impacted communities.

-Among the hardest hit was Golovin, where most of the village’s 170 or so residents either took shelter at the school or in three buildings on a hillside.
-Winds in the area were gusting over 60 mph (95 kph) and the water level was 11 feet (3.35 meters) above the normal high tide line and was expected to rise another 2 feet (61 centimeters) Saturday before cresting.
+Among the hardest hit was Golovin, a village of 170 or so residents who mostly sought shelter at a school or in three buildings on a hillside.
+Winds in the village gusted over 60 mph (95 kph) and the water rose 11 feet (3.3 meters) above the normal high tide line and was expected to rise another 2 feet (60 centimeters) Saturday before cresting.

 “Most of the lower part of the community is all flooded with structures and buildings inundated,” said Ed Plumb, a meteorologist with the National Weather Service in Fairbanks.